rajabishek/swift-essentials/manuscript/04_solid.md

 }
 ```
 Here as you can see now that the `generate` method now depends on the `CanGenerateReport` type.
 This is an improvement because now we can pass any instance to the `generate` method that adheres to the `CanGenerateReport` protocol.
 If you really think about it, all that the `generate` method needs is just a instance that knows how to generate a report, it doesn't actually depend on a `ReportManager` that knows to do a lot of other things also.
-We can also pass an instance of the following class to the `generate` method.
+We can also pass an instance of the following class to the `generate` method and it would work absolutely fine.
 ```swift
 class PDFReportGenerator: CanGenerateReport {